krmcbride/claude-plugins/essentials/commands/ultraplan.md

 - Review logs, errors, or metrics if applicable
 - List what you know vs. what you need to discover

-**When done:** Launch the `thinkdeep-investigator` agent with your findings:
+**When done:** Launch the `ultraplan-investigator` agent with your findings:

 ```
-I'm launching the thinkdeep-investigator agent to review my initial findings and guide the next investigation step.
+I'm launching the ultraplan-investigator agent to review my initial findings and guide the next investigation step.
 ```

 Pass the agent: